eel76/wav2mp3/README.md

 # Implementation notes

-* tested with Visual Studio 2015 (x86 and x64) and gcc 5.4 on Ubuntu 16.04 LTS
+* supports 16-bit pcm wave files only

-* requires a c++14 compatible compiler. however, i didn't use `<thread>` nor `<atomic>` due to the restrictions above
+* requires a compiler with c++14 support. however, i didn't use `<thread>` and `<atomic>` due to the abovementioned restrictions

+* tested with Visual Studio 2015 (32 and 64 bit) and gcc 5.4 (64 bit)

-* i added an own CMakeLists.txt for lame because supplied Makefiles were not usable for all configuration types
+* i added an own CMakeLists.txt for lame because the supplied Makefiles were not usable for all platform configuration types